Xyrus2000/ChessBridge/README.md

 cm_parm opr=90        //Rook weighting for the opponent.
 Range 0-150 (50 is normal)
 cm_parm myq=90        //Queen weighting for the engine.
 Range 0-150 (90 is normal)
 cm_parm opq=90        //Queen weighting for the opponent.
 Range 0-150 (90 is normal)

+You can get the actual hex offsets and structure of the CMP file by looking in the source.

 BRIDGE MODE: Arena to TheKing